ENO: Albert Herring at Lowry

 Book now

 English National Opera are heading north – and it’s not just a flying visit.
 The company has recently announced it will make Greater Manchester its permanent home by 2029.
-Before then, Salford audiences can enjoy a taste of things to come when ENO brings their witty new staging of Benjamin Britten’s Albert Herring to Lowry this October.
+Before then, Salford audiences can enjoy a taste of things to come when ENO brings their witty new staging of Benjamin Britten’s Albert Herring to Lowry this October for two performances only.

 This semi-staged production is directed and designed by multi-award-winner Antony McDonald and conducted by Daniel Cohen.
 The cast includes tenor Caspar Singh in the title role, Leah-Marian Jones as his overbearing mother, Emma Bell as Lady Billows, Mark Le Brocq as the pompous Mayor, and the legendary Sir Willard White as Superintendent Budd.
 With just thirteen instruments, Britten’s score proves that less is more – weaving sly quotes, Victorian pastiche and a lightness of touch that lets the comedy sing.